SpektraSystems/Red-Hat-Modernize-Apps/lab2.md

 **3. Test the build**

-Build and package the app using Maven to make sure the changed code still compiles:
+From the CodeReady Workspaces Terminal window, build and package the app using Maven to make sure the changed code still compiles:
 ~~~shell
 cd /projects/modernize-apps/monolith
 mvn clean package